Fredak24/DataScience/Homework_1.md

 #### 2. A key measure we will need in working out an investment strategy is the return on each loan, defaulted or otherwise.
 Add these four new variables to the data.

-#### a.
+##### a.
 There is a ‘Calculating Loan Return’ handout in the Case Study folder on ICON.
 Refer to this handout for a description of three different return calculations.
 M3(1.2%) refers to Method 3 using a re-invest rate of 1.2% and M3(3%) refers to Method 3 using a re-invest rate of 3%.

 ##### b.
 If you are using python, the provided notebook contains the code to calculate each of the return methods.
 Add four return variables: M1, M2, M3(1.2%), M3(3%).

-##### c.
-If you are using Rattle, use the formulas for each return calculation in the handout to add a column to your .csv file for each of the four calculations: M1, M2, M3(1.2%), M3(3%).

 ##### d.
 What is the mean and median return for each of the four return variables?